roshanpoudyal/Markerless-Motion-Pose-Face-detection-tracking-and-3D-reconstruction/README.md

 # Get started with:
 * With this simple Interesting tutorial on [Head Pose Estimation using OpenCV and Dlib ](https://www.learnopencv.com/head-pose-estimation-using-opencv-and-dlib/).
-Belive me you will learn a lot.
+Belive me you will learn a lot for a beginner with this project.